farlee2121/DevEssentialsBlog/_posts/2021-01-01-Accessors-Services-Not-Servants.md

 The post media clearly belongs to a post and to nothing else.
 It is an owned type of a post.
 This means it belongs in the same accessor as posts.
 This also gives us the freedom to group media with post operations if it makes sense.

-Since the accessor is a proper service, it isn't wierd that it defines its own dependencies.
+Since the accessor is a proper service, it isn't weird that it defines its own dependencies.
 The Post accessor can define a dependency abstraction for managing posts if it wants to enable separate storage mediums.

 ```cs
 interface PostAccessor{